-Grades 6-8 Frequency of Screening Elements of Assessment Critical Passing Line or Performance Criteria Approved Screening Methods/Recommended Tools Recommended Follow Up Once ONLY in Grades 6-8 Distance Visual Acuity (Monocular) 20/32 Sloan Letters wall chart at 10 ft. distance.
+Grades 6-8 Frequency of Screening Elements of Assessment Critical Passing Line or Performance Criteria Approved Screening Methods/Recommended Tools Recommended Follow Up Once ONLY in Grades 6-8Visual Acui (Monocula)Stereops Distance Visual Acuity (Monocular) 20/32 Sloan Letters wall chart at 10 ft. distance.
 Must identify 4 out of 5 letters.
 Document screening results in student health record.
 Notify teachers or staff per FERPA guidelines.
-Refer students who do not pass screening for a Comprehensive Eye Examination from a licensed Near Visual Acuity (Binocular) N/A N/A Ophthalmologist or Optometrist trained and experienced in treating young children and provide follow up when needed.
-Assist families with identification and mitigation of any barriers to care (e.g., lack of insurance, access to care, language barriers, etc.) Ensuring timely access to Stereopsis (Binocular) N/A N/A vision care is critical to avoiding delays in treatment that may lead to permanent vision loss or a decrease in visual ability.
-Develop plans of care and follow up when needed.
-Grades 9-12 Frequency of Screening Elements of Assessment Critical Passing Line or Performance Criteria Approved Screening Methods/Recommended Tools Recommended Follow Up Grades 9-12 - or Performance Criteria Approved Screening Methods/Recommended Tools Sloan Letters wall chart at 10 ft. distance.
+Refer students who do not pass screening for a Comprehensive Eye Examination from a licenced Near Visual Acuity (Binocular) N/A N/A Ophthalmologist or Optometrist trained and experienced in treating young children and provide follow up when needed.
+Assist families with identification and mitigation of any barriers to care (e.g., lack of insurance, access to care, language barriers, etc.) Ensuring timely access Stereopsis (Binocular) N/A N/A vision care is critical to avoiding delays in treatment that may lead to permanent vision loss or a decrease in visual ability.
+Develop plans of care and follow up when need Grades 9-12 Frequency of Screening Elements of Assessment Critical Passing Line or Performance Criteria Approved Screening Methods/Recommended Tools Recommended Follow Up Once ONLY in Grades 9-12 Distance Visual Acuity (Monocular) 20/32 Sloan Letters wall chart at 10 ft. distance.
 Must identify 4 out of 5 letters.
 Document screening results in student health record.
 Notify teachers or staff per FERPA guidelines.
-Refer students who do not pass screening for a Comprehensive Eye Examination from a licensed Grades 9-12 - Assessment Distance Visual Acuity or Performance Criteria Sloan Letters wall chart at 10 ft. distance.
-Document screening results in student health record.
-Notify teachers or staff per FERPA guidelines.
-Refer students who do not pass screening for a
+Refer students who do not pass screening for a Comprehensive Eye Examination from a licenced Ophthalmologist or Optometrist trained and Near Visual Acuity (Binocular) N/A N/A experienced in treating young children and profollow up when needed.
+Assist families with identification and mitigation any barriers to care (e.g., lack of insurance, accelere, language barriers, etc.) Ensuring timely and the second second Stereopsis N/A N/A to vision care is critical to avoiding delays in treatment that may lead to permanent vision loss of a decrease in visual ability.